LowTechCoder/fp-pc-console-backups/README.md

 Now everything should boot normally and you can shutdown the system, remove all Live CD/DVD/USB's.

-System Rescue CD/DVD/USB tips
+System Rescue CD/DVD/USB tips:

-When it boots, you can type 'startx' or just use the command line from there.
+- When it boots, you can type 'startx' or just use the command line from there.

-In the terminal you can do 'mountall', but they won't show up in the side panel of the file browser.
+- In the terminal you can do 'mountall', but they won't show up in the side panel of the file browser.
 You need to go to /mnt in file manager.
 After you do this, and maybe when using GParted, the mounted devices can become stuck and you can't unmount them even with 'umount /dev/sdWHATEVER1.
 In that case, just reboot.

 ### Be sure to read the other guides named fp-pc-console-*